New Director Training

-The non-refundable, non-transferable application fee is $125.
-Once accepted into the program, the cost is $1,975 for the year.
-This includes all on-site costs for the cohort orientation and NDTI, books, materials, coaching, and RUI.
+The non-refundable, non-transferable application fee is $100.
+Once accepted into the program, the cost is $1,400 for the year.
+This includes all on-site costs for the cohort orientation and NDTI, materials, and coaching.
 This does not include travel costs to and from the cohort orientation/RUI and the NDTI events in Springfield, MO or the campus visits.
-There is a spousal discount of $500 for full participation as well as a discount for previous training, RUI, or Pioneering Boot Camp.
+There is a spousal discount of $500 for full participation.
 Payment options are:

 - Pay the amount in full when accepted or

 - Pay a deposit of $400 by May 1st, and ten monthly payments of $100 afterwards.

 Not all get ribbons for participation.
 The New Directors Program is not an event to experience, but an evaluated training with strong recommendation upon completion.
 The extensive application and assessment process at the beginning builds expectation and focus for growth for each leader who enters.
 At the end of the program, each participant will receive a letter of recommendation and affirmation based on the objectives of the training, which reflect the skills identified through a Chi Alpha director job description.
 Candidates receive one of the following recommendations: